 Henry experimented with gases and in 1766 he discovered hydrogen, which he called inflammable air.
 Henry also showed that hydrogen is made of oxygen and water.
 Henry Cavendish also experimented with electricity but much of his work on the subject was only published after his death.
 Cavendish also studied heat.

 When he was 40 Henry Cavendish inherited a huge sum of money.
-Afterward, he was one of the richest men in England. however Cavendish also a very reserved and introverted man and he never married.
+Afterward, he was one of the richest men in England.
+However, Cavendish was also a very reserved and introverted man and he never married.
 In 1783 Henry Cavendish moved to a house at Clapham and he continued to do research.

 In 1785 he published a paper showing the Earth’s atmosphere consists of 4 parts nitrogen to 1 part oxygen.
 (Henry also realized there was a tiny amount of another gas present, a fraction of not more than 1/120.
 This gas was identified as argon in 1894).
 Then in 1797-1798, Henry Cavendish measured the density of the Earth.